sltzgs/Wind_Turbine_SCADA_open_data/README.md

 ### Repository of openly available wind turbine SCADA datasets with high-level descriptions, reusable data loaders for convenient CSV import, and a platform for documenting insights related to data quality and malfunctions.

-For questions and feedback, plese reach out to: mail@simonletzgus.eu.
+For questions and feedback, plese reach out to: simon.letzgus@tu-berlin.de

 ## Table of open source wind turbine SCADA data sets: